danielpatrickhug/Cancer_ML/README.md

 #### CancerNet_2: CNN Model using Pytorch(FastAI) and the Breast Histopathology Images Dataset to predict Invasive Ductal Carinoma in mammogram images
 - Dataset: https://www.kaggle.com/paultimothymooney/breast-histopathology-images
 - Trained on a NVidia Tesla V100
-- Used Transfer learning technique. ie) finetuned a pretrained imagenet NN with cancer data which imporved preformance and speed
+- Used Transfer learning technique. ie) finetuned a pretrained imagenet NN with cancer data which improved preformance and speed
 - Accuracy: 95% in about 2 hours
 - In the included notebook I experimented and tested out several different hyper parameter tuning tasks such as
 - Learning rate scheduling